nhoizey/images-responsiver/docs/index.md

 Most content authors should not have to learn the complex responsive images HTML syntax, how and it is used by browsers to load the right image for current viewing context.

-## One repository, multiple projects
+## One repository, multiple packages

-Multiple projects are managed inside this shared monorepo.
+Multiple packages are managed inside this monorepo.

 ### A Node.js package to ease responsive images: `images-responsiver`